ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 Specify this if the destination already contains a database by the same name.
 This will attempt to knock anyone using it off, then drop the database before restoring the copy from the source instance.
 If there are long-running transactions, this will eventually time out and the entire operation will fail.

 #### /PIPESPERMS
 This was made to simplify applying permissions to the database and is included here to show how additional permission sets for other databases would be added.
-Admitedly, I took the easy way out in implementing this because I figured this would be the only set of permissions I'd have to implement.
+Admittedly, I took the easy way out in implementing this because I figured this would be the only set of permissions I'd have to implement.
 All it does is throw a bunch of T-SQL at the database, so if you have any post-installation tasks to do at the destination you can automate them here.

 #### /CLEANUP
 Use this option to delete the BAK files created by the transfer process.
 By default, they are not deleted.